 Jennifer is on the expert panel of the Healthy Food Guide magazine and writes monthly features and blogs for them.
 She also writes for many other consumer and trade press, both in print and online.
-She was also asked to peer-review a nutrition book that will be sold in the public arena from January 2018.
+She has peer-reviewed and peer-edited Rhiannon Lambert’s book, Re-Nourish, and Dr. Hazel Wallace’s second book, The Food Medic for Life.

-Jennifer is the consultant dietitian for a NHS severe eating disorders team and also the lead dietitian at Weight Loss Surgery Kent.
+Jennifer is the consultant dietitian for a NHS severe eating disorders team and also the lead dietitian at Weight Loss Surgery Kent, specialising in bariatric surgery.

 Jen has a very balanced approach to nutrition, she does not believe in “quick fixes” and really believes that being healthy and living a healthy, balanced lifestyle, in terms of nutrition, exercise and mental wellbeing, is key to happiness.